Pentagram maps and refactorization in Poisson-Lie groups: Introduction and outline of main results

+By virtue of the geometric nature of our approach, it almost immediately generalizes to pentagram-type maps in higher dimensions and enables us to treat all these maps on an equal footing.
+It turns out that our scheme covers all previously known higher-dimensional integrable cases, and also gives rise to a large number of new ones.
+Furthermore, for many of the previously known integrable maps our approach provides certain missing ingredients, in particular invariant Poisson structures for \textit{short-diagonal} and \textit{dented} maps of~\cite{khesin2013, khesin2016}.
+Construction of such structures has been an open problem since the introduction of these maps.
+Furthermore, for these maps we get new Lax representations which are, in a sense, dual to the ones given in~\cite{khesin2013, khesin2016}.

-Recall that a refactorization is a mapping of the form $AB \mapsto BA$, where $A$ and $B$ are elements of a non-Abelian group, e.g. matrices or matrix-valued functions.
-The relation between such mappings and integrability was pointed out by Moser and Veselov \cite{veselov1991integrable, moser1991discrete} and put in the context of Poisson-Lie groups by Deift and Li \cite{deift1991poisson}.
+Recall that a \textit{refactorization} is a mapping of the form $AB \mapsto BA$, where $A$ and $B$ are elements of a non-Abelian group, e.g. matrices.
+The relation between such mappings and integrability was pointed out in \cite{veselov1991integrable, moser1991discrete} and put in the context of Poisson-Lie groups in \cite{deift1991poisson}.
 Nowadays, refactorization in Poisson-Lie groups is viewed as one of the most universal mechanisms of integrability for discrete dynamical systems.
 In this paper we suggest such an interpretation for the pentagram map and its generalizations.
 Below we briefly describe the construction for the case of the classical pentagram map.

-Let $\{ v_i \in \RP^2 \}$ be a twisted $n$-gon, and let $\{V_i \in \R^3\}$ be its arbitrary lift to $\R^3$.
+Let $\{ v_i \in \RP^2 \}$ be a planar $n$-gon, and let $\{V_i \in \R^3\}$ be its arbitrary lift to $\R^3$ (here and in what follows we assume that the ground field is real numbers, although all the same constructions work over~$\mathbb C$).
 The sequence $V_i$ can be encoded by writing down the relations between quadruples of consecutive vectors:

-where $a_i, b_i, c_i, d_i \in \R$ are $n$-periodic sequences.
-Equivalently, this can be written as $ \D V = 0, $ where $V$ is a bi-infinite vector whose components are the vectors $V_i$, and $\D$ is a \textit{difference operator}
+where $i \in \Z$, and $a, b, c, d$ are $n$-periodic sequences of real numbers.
+This can be equivalently written as $ \D V = 0, $ where $V$ is a bi-infinite sequence whose entries are the vectors $V_i$, and $\D$ is an $n$-periodic {difference operator}